 - The supply of primary care doctors is, and will continue to be, insufficient to meet the demand of the population

 - A primary care doctor with 2,000 patients would need to work an estimated 17.4 hours each day to provide recommended preventive, chronic, and acute care.
 It’s worth noting here that many primary care doctors have more than 2,000 patients.
-(Read my blog post to learn more about the overwhelming workload of primary care doctors: Primary Care Physicians are Stressed!)

 The problem will likely worsen: